Siloxane D5 (Cyclopentasiloxane, decamethyl-)

 - Following the publication of the final screening assessment report, a Notice of Objection requesting the establishment of a Board of Review was filed by the Silicones Environmental, Health and Safety Council of North America in July 2009.
 The Council submitted information regarding the toxicity of D5.
 The Minister of the Environment considered the information submitted and, on August 21, 2010, established a Siloxane D5 Board of Review to inquire into the nature and extent of the danger posed by D5 to the Canadian environment or its biological diversity.

-- On October 20, 2011, after consideration of the intrinsic properties of D5 and all of the available scientific information, the Board completed its report of Siloxane D5 and recommended that D5 does not pose a danger to the environment.
+- On October 20, 2011, after consideration of the intrinsic properties of D5 and all of the available scientific information, the Board completed its Report of the Board of Review for Siloxane D5 and recommended that D5 does not pose a danger to the environment.

 - On February 25, 2012, after consideration of all available information including the Board's report and recommendations, the Government of Canada has published a revised decision on D5.